holubba/fullstack-engineer-music-licensing-workflow-challenge/README.md

   - Movies, scenes, tracks, songs, and their licensing states.

-- Endpoints or queries/mutations to: -[x] Create a track and associate a song. -[x] Update the licensing state of a track. -[x] Query all tracks for a given scene/movie, including licensing status.
+- Endpoints or queries/mutations to:
+  - [x] Create a track and associate a song.
+  - [x] Update the licensing state of a track.
+  - [x] Query all tracks for a given scene/movie, including licensing status.

--[x] Suggest a real-time implementation using WebSockets, GraphQL Subscriptions, or Server-Sent Events. -[x] Docker setup to run the entire app locally. -[x] A `README.md` with: -[x] Setup instructions -[x] Tech decisions and tradeoffs -[x] If applicable, your reasoning for using REST, GraphQL, or both
+- [x] Suggest a real-time implementation using WebSockets, GraphQL Subscriptions, or Server-Sent Events. -[x] Docker setup to run the entire app locally.
+- [x] A `README.md` with:
+  - [x] Setup instructions
+  - [x] Tech decisions and tradeoffs
+  - [x] If applicable, your reasoning for using REST, GraphQL, or both

 ---